VyZX: Formal Verification of a Graphical Quantum Language: Introduction

-This paper is about bridging this gap.
-Using the \zxcalc as a motivating example, we show how we can represent a graphical diagram in terms of its compositional structure in a proof assistant.
-We show how to regain key rules that pertain to graphs, including ``only connectivity matters''.
+This paper is about bridging this gap in the \Coq prover~\cite{Rocq}, formerly known as Coq.
+It shows how we can represent a \zxdiag in terms of its compositional structure in a proof assistant, while regaining key rules that pertain to graphs, including ``only connectivity matters''.
 Moreover, since \zxcalc is a \emph{calculus} endowed with a range of semantics-preserving rewrite rules, we prove the soundness of these rules as well, allowing users to graphically transform one \zxdiag into an equivalent one.

 We use these insights to present a formally verified \zxcalc library called \vyzx.
-By verified, we mean that all the rules pertaining to both connectivity and quantum operations have been proven sound with respect to the linear-algebraic semantics of \zxdiags.
+By verified, we mean that our transformations, particularly the complete equational theory for the \zxcalc, have been proven sound with respect to the linear-algebraic semantics of \zxdiags.

-Besides the central contribution of representing graphical structures inductively, endowing them with semantics, and proving the soundness of a range of rewrite rules, \vyzx has additional features that make it a valuable tool for reasoning about abstract quantum operations.